samturton2/AWS-VPC/README.md

 # AWS - Virtual Private Cloud
 A VPC is a public cloud offering that lets an enterprise establish its own private cloud-like computing environment on shared public cloud infrastructure.
 A VPC gives an enterprise the ability to define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.

 - This is a diagram to show how the VPC is set up with the routes table the ACL's and the Internet Gateway.
-It also shows the acceptance criteria for our app and DB instance.
+It also shows where the db, app and bastion ec2 instances are positioned in our VPC.

 ![](img/diagram.png)